5 Ways ‘Reign’ Season 4 Could End To Completely Wrap The Series [Spoilers] [Opinion]

-Reign doesn’t have a history for sticking to the real details of Mary, Queen of Scots life.
+Reign doesn’t have a history of sticking to the real details of Mary, Queen of Scots’ life.
 It is as if the (some of the) names and places remain the same, but the lives differ for the sake of storytelling.
 That could happen in the final season, which means the real end for Mary may not happen.

 With that in mind, here are four ways that Reign Season 4 could end to completely wrap the series.